risk-first/website/Boundary-Risk.md

 You can see in the diagram above the Peter Principle at play:  as more responsibility is given to a dependency, the more complex it gets and the greater the learning curve to work with it.
 Large ecosystems like Java react to [Learning Curve Risk](Communication-Risk#learning-curve-risk) by having copious amounts of literature to read or buy to help, but it is still off-putting.

 Because [Complexity is Mass](Complexity-Risk#complexity-is-mass), large ecosystems can't respond quickly to [Feature Drift](Feature-Risk#feature-drift-risk).
-This means that when the world changes, _new_ systems will come along to plug the gaps.
+This means that when the world changes, new ecosystems are likely to appear to fill gaps, rather than old ones moving in.

 ## Managing Boundary Risk